INFO

 sID

 The TCA uses gPAS to generate and store pseudonyms.
-Two pseudonyms are generated for each patient:
+For each patient, two pseudonyms are generated:

-The keys used are the patient’s oID and the concatenation of the fixed string Salt and the oID.
-Note that Salt is a literal string, not a variable or actual salt.
+The keys used are the oPID of the patient and the concatenation of the literal "Salt_" with the oPID.
+Note: "Salt_" is a fixed string, not a variable or real salt.

-The first pseudonym replaces the oID of the patient resource—i.e., it is a direct mapping to the patient’s sID and can be used for re-identification.
-The second pseudonym is used as a salt for generating pseudonyms for the remaining resources:
+The first pseudonym maps the patient oPID directly to a sPID and can be used for re-identification.
+The second pseudonym acts as a salt for the other resource IDs:

 Security Note